baketnk/l.nvim/README.md

 ## Configuration

-lnvim provides a `setup` function to customize the plugin behavior.
+l.nvim provides a `setup` function to customize the plugin behavior.
 Here are the available options:

 - `default_prompt_path` (string): The default path to load prompts from (default: `os.getenv("HOME") .. "/.local/share/lnvim/"`).
 - `keymap_prefix` (string): The prefix for lnvim keymaps (default: `<Leader>;;`).